nicyapi/compile-superhero/README.md

 Compared to compile-hero:

+- Added support for sourcemaps
+- Added support to disable .min.* files
+- Added a configuration screen for local workfolder (see screenshot below)
 - Added a command to generate all superhero settings into a local project folder
 - Fixed SASS was not compiled at all
 - Fixed most files types were compiling fine, but crashed the extension-host on vscode if they contained an error, or did just do nothing or create empty files